 Stage IIIB: The tumor has spread to the chest wall or caused swelling or ulceration of the breast or is diagnosed as inflammatory breast cancer.
 It may or may not have spread to the lymph nodes under the arm, but it has not spread to other parts of the body (T4; N0, N1 or N2; M0).

 Stage IIIC: A tumor of any size that has not spread to distant parts of the body but has spread to 10 or more axillary lymph nodes or the lymph nodes in the N3 group (any T, N3, M0).

-Stage IV (metastatic): The tumor can be any size and has spread to distant sites in the body, usually the bones, lungs or liver, or chest wall (any T, any N, M1).
-Metastatic cancer spread is found at the time of breast cancer diagnosis about 5% to 6% of the time.
-Most commonly, metastatic breast cancer is the result of a recurrence many months to years following the original cancer diagnosis and treatment.
+Stage IV (metastatic): The tumor can be any size and has spread to another organ (bones, lungs, brain, liver, distant lymph nodes, or chest wall (any T, any N, M1).
+Metastatic cancer spread is found when the cancer is first diagnosed about 5% to 6% of the time.
+Most commonly, metastatic breast cancer is found after a previous diagnosis of early-stage breast cancer.

 Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
 The original source for this material is the AJCC Cancer Staging Manual Seventh Edition (2010) published by Springer-Verlag New York, www.cancerstaging.net .

 Information about the cancer’s stage will help the doctor recommend a treatment plan.
 The next section helps explain the treatment options for this type of cancer.
 Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.